vini-karumuru/QAA/README.md

 12. Using your script from PS8 in Bi621, report the number of mapped and unmapped reads from each of your 2 sam files.
 Make sure that your script is looking at the bitwise flag to determine if reads are primary or secondary mapping (update/fix your script if necessary).

 13. Count reads that map to features using `htseq-count`.
 You should run htseq-count twice: once with `--stranded=yes` and again with `--stranded=reverse`.
 Use default parameters otherwise.
+You may need to use the `-i` parameter for this run.

 14. Demonstrate convincingly whether or not the data are from "strand-specific" RNA-Seq libraries.
 Include any comands/scripts used.
 Briefly describe your evidence, using quantitative statements (e.g. "I propose that these data are/are not strand-specific, because X% of the reads are y, as opposed to z.").